If your Yocto system is already running, you can update the firmware with a software update package (SWU).

 For ConnectCore 8X SBC Pro:

 Make sure the update package is accessible locally.
-See Build a software update package for more information.
+To learn more about how to generate an update package, see Build a software update package.

 For example, in the update partition: